syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 ## Markers

 You can add markers in the tile layer.
 The procedure is very similar to the shape layer.
-Kindly refer the [markers](https://help.syncfusion.com/maui/maps/markers) section.
+Kindly refer to the [markers](https://help.syncfusion.com/maui/maps/markers) section.

 N> You can refer to our [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our `.NET MAUI Maps Tile layer example` that shows how to configure a Maps in .NET MAUI.
+You can also explore our `.NET MAUI Maps Tile layer example` which shows how to configure a Maps in .NET MAUI.